Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: Numerical experiments

-where $\tG_{n,m}$ is obtained by the scheme \eqref{def: scheme 2}.
-The evolution of $\langle \hat{\sigma}_z(t)\rangle$ is plotted in Figure \ref{fig:observable}.
-Note that due to the numerical error, the computed $\langle \hat{\sigma}_z(t)\rangle$ may contain a nonzero imaginary part, and here we only the real part of the numerical result is plotted.
+where $\tG_{n,m} \in \C^{2\times 2}$ is obtained by the scheme \eqref{def: scheme 2} and recall that $\tG^{(11)}_{n,m}$ is the $(1,1)$ entry.
+Such evolution is plotted in Figure \ref{fig:observable}.
+Note that due to the numerical error, the computed $\langle \hat{\sigma}_z(t)\rangle$ may contain a nonzero imaginary part, and here only the real part of the numerical result is plotted.

-The numerical results in Figure \ref{fig:observable} are obtained using the scheme with time step $h = 1/8$.
-We choose $N_s=10^4$ for $\bar{M}=1$ and $N_s=10^5$ for $\bar{M}=3$ in order for the curves to be sufficiently smooth.
-One can observe that when $t < 1$, two curves are hardly distinguishable, meaning that the contribution from $M=3$ is much smaller than $M=1$.
-It can therefore be expected that the error curves for both methods are close to each other before $t = 1$, and the quadratic error growth of $\bar{M}=3$ will become obvious only for large $t$.
-Note that the curve given by $\bar{M}=3$ is expected to be closer to the actual physics.
-Here we only aim at the verification of Theorem \ref{thm: bounds}, and do not discuss the modeling error by choosing a finite $\bar{M}$.
+The numerical results in Figure \ref{fig:observable} are obtained using the inchworm Monte Carlo method \eqref{def: scheme 2} with time step $h = 1/10$.
+We choose $N_s=10^4$ for $\bar{M}=1$, $N_s=10^5$ for $\bar{M}=3$, $N_s=10^6$ for $\bar{M}=5$ and $N_s=10^7$ for $\bar{M}=7$.
+For larger $\bar{M}$, the sign problem becomes more severe and thus we need more samples for each Monte Carlo integration in order for the curves to be sufficiently smooth.
+In addition, the results by the iterative QuAPI method \cite{Makri1995,Makri1998} are given as the reference solutions.

+One can observe from Figure \ref{fig:observable} that when $t < 1$, the four curves are hardly distinguishable, which agrees with the fact that smaller $\bar{M}$ is required for shorter-time simulations.
+For larger $t$, the truncation with $\bar{M}=1$ becomes inadequate, while $\bar{M}=3$ still provides reasonable approximation to the solution up to $t=5$.
+The convergence with respect to $\bar{M}$ can be observed by further increasing the terms in the truncated series.
+In these simulations, due to the sufficient number of samples, the stochastic error is mostly suppressed, and one can see that the numerical result with $\bar{M}=5$ can already provide a satisfactory matching with the reference solution thanks to the rapid convergence of the series after partial resummation.